Frequently Asked Questions

 A service that allows vulnerable customers to contact their bank and arrange to cash a cheque at a Post Office branch is being sped up.
 Under the Fast PACE system, the customer should contact their bank and check they can use the service.
 They would then write a cheque to "The Post Office", print the name on the back of the cheque of the person collecting it for them and sign that side too.
 That individual can then collect the cash from a Post Office branch after their ID is verified.
 At its fastest, the whole process from the initial call to the cash being collected could take a day.

 Q. How can people access their state pension when they would ordinarily collect it in person from a post office?

-A. For applications for state pensions, the government guidance states that individuals are able to apply online or on the phone.
-To change the way a pension is received.
+For applications for state pensions, the government guidance states that individuals are able to apply online or on the phone to change the way a pension is received.
 For example, from in person collection to payments into a bank account, the individual (or their assistant if the individual can give consent and be present) can contact the Pensions Service to report a change.
 Private pension schemes might have something similar, but individuals will need to check with their individual pension scheme.

 For those communities with an Age UK Mobile Warden Scheme, Age UK can apply for a second card if the pension is paid into a post office account; this then means the warden would have their own card and pin for that account and it is all clearly documented.
 This can take 3 to 4 weeks to set up.

 Q. How can help be given to those unable to access money from their bank accounts?

 This will need to be sorted out on a case by case basis.
 Individuals will need to contact their banks to see if they can set up a route for them to access money remotely (like online banking).
 Various banks have been supporting customers to do this during social isolation.
 Many of the bigger branches are remaining open with reduced hours to support their customers.